ldamon/lydia-blog/content/about/index.md

 "Look At Me Funny" - original feature

-Short Stories
-"Grizzly Peak"
+---

+**Short Stories**
+**"Grizzly Peak"**

 🏆 2021 NYC Midnight Short Story Challenge Quarterfinalist

-“This story is a breath of fresh air - a quirky and inventive tale that touches on everything from the world of tech and the California housing crisis to New Age insecurity and the offbeat notion of eavesdropping on others' thoughts through their diaries.”
+> “This story is a breath of fresh air - a quirky and inventive tale that touches on everything from the world of tech and the California housing crisis to New Age insecurity and the offbeat notion of eavesdropping on others' thoughts through their diaries.”

 —First round competition feedback